SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Sharing_a_dashboard.md

 > [!NOTE]
 >
 > - You can stop sharing a dashboard by clicking the ... button again and selecting *Manage share*.
 This will open a pop-up box where you can delete the share or update the message.
 > - At present, sharing dashboards that use the following components is not supported: spectrum components, Maps, SRM components (service definition and resource usage line graph), pivot tables, queries using feeds, and visualizations based on query feeds (e.g. node edge graph, table).
+For dashboards with queries that have the *Update data* setting enabled, sharing is supported from DataMiner 10.2.0 [CU4]/10.2.6 onwards.
 If you attempt to share a dashboard with content that is not supported for sharing, a message will be displayed with more information.

 > [!TIP]
 > See also: [Cloud connectivity and security](xref:Cloud_connectivity_and_security)